 5.16.7 Of the Green Belt site options, some have significant issues that affect their ability to be allocated (e.g. lack of availability, Flood Zones constraining layout, Highways Authority concerns, unlikely to deliver affordable housing due to site size).
 Of the other Green Belt site options around the village, the majority are in similar areas of landscape sensitivity and in terms of the outcomes of the Sustainability Appraisal, but vary in terms of their Green Belt harm.
 Site 313 is in the lowest area of Green Belt harm without being affected by other constraints such as those set out above.
-To ensure conformity with the Council's Spatial Housing Strategy and need to deliver 10% of allocations on small sites (<1 hectare), the extent of Green Belt release is limited to the amount needed to create a single small site off Himley Lane.
+To ensure that previously allocated land and safeguarded land can be made deliverable, the extent of Green Belt release is limited to the amount needed to create a single small site off Himley Lane.
 This creates a single, regularly sized, site of 1 hectare, made up of the existing allocated SAD Site 313 alongside a portion of the safeguarded land and a portion of the Green Belt land on Site 313.